 Antonio earned a B.S. in Systems Engineering from the United States Military Academy, an M.B.A. from Stanford University, and an Ed.M. from Harvard University.

-Marie Carlson, Ph.D. is in partnership with Antonio as a co-facilitator at Abrome and as life-partner of six years.
-She obtained her doctorate in clinical psychology from the University of Texas at Austin in 2018.
+Marie Carlson, Ph.D. obtained her doctorate in clinical psychology from the University of Texas at Austin.
 Her primary research focus has been on adolescent development with a focus on environmental adversity, including chronic stress and trauma, and externalizing-spectrum behavior.
 Much of her research has focused on the role of gene-by-environment interaction in adolescent outcomes, with an emphasis on the impact of environmental context on health-risk related behaviors.

 Marie’s clinical training and experience has focused on trauma, including complex trauma and race-based stress and trauma, as well as more severe forms of mental illness including psychosis and adult externalizing spectrum disorders including Antisocial Personality Disorder.
 Marie has worked with veterans through the VA system, refugees and asylum seekers from around the globe through the Center for Survivors of Torture, and with individuals with low-income, including homelessness, through community based mental health.
 Prior to graduate school, Marie was involved in social work at a community mental health agency in Minneapolis, MN that specialized in vocational rehabilitation, housing, and wellness for individuals coping with severe mental illness.